Based on the book, “Team of Rivals,” by Doris Kearns Goodwin.

-My Review: Disclaimer*: I have not read the original book, so this review will not by comparing it to that novel.
+My Review: Disclaimer*: I have not read the original book, so this review will not be comparing it to that work.
 Only as a story in and of itself, totally unrelated to the book.

 I remember reading high praise for this movie when it first came out.
 Actually, I believe I had my eye on it when it was first announced it was in the making, and Daniel Day-Lewis was cast in the role of Abraham Lincoln.
 The similarities between their looks are amazing, but would the movie do history and the man himself justice?